kennedn/blog/content/posts/neszero.md

 Now that we have our hardware setup we need to start writing some software.
 All Raspberry Pi's come with on-board SPI and we can leverage this to write directly to our ATTIny45 using AVRDude.

-### AVRDude Breadboard Setup
+### AVRDude Setup

-To make this a little easier you can build up a very simple breadboard circuit for seating your ATTiny when you want to flash to it.
+To make this a little easier you can build up a very simple breadboard circuit for seating your ATtiny when you want to flash to it.

-> Resistors aren't required if you are using the 3v3 pin to power the ATTiny
+> Resistors aren't required if you are using the 3v3 pin to power the ATtiny

 <table>
     <tr>